cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/EL1NToEL3ToEL1SSMC/EL1NToEL3ToEL1SSMC.md

 * **EL1 Secure** - Secure physical Timer (Interrupt ID 29)
 * **EL1 Non secure** - non secure physical Timer (Interrupt ID 30)

+see [EL3MMUTimerInterrupt](./../EL3MMUTimerInterrupt/EL3MMUTimerInterrupt.md) for more information about using the timer.

 **MMU set up:**
 The MMUs are set up as follows:
 * EL3MMU